vectordotdev/vector/website/content/en/highlights/2021-08-24-vector-aggregator.md

   platforms: ["helm"]
 ---

 We are happy to announce that our [`vector-aggregator`][chart] chart is now publicly available.
 While we continue to iterate on and make improvements to the chart, we feel it is ready to get wider feedback from the community at large.

 We have also created a dedicated Discord channel, [#aggregator][discord], for support, questions, and feedback.

 ## What is an aggregator

-When Vector is run in an [aggregator role][aggregator], it is used for central processing, collecting data from multiple upstream sources and performing cross-host aggregation and analysis.
+When Vector is run in an [aggregator role][aggregator], it is used to transform and ship data collected by other agents.

-The `vector-aggregator` chart deploys Vector as a StatefulSet in Kubernetes environments.
+The `vector-aggregator` chart deploys Vector as a StatefulSet, with the option of installing a HAProxy Deployment for load balancing across multiple aggregators.

 ## Setup and installation